department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions.md

 A service member may be eligible for a bronze medallion or medal of honor medallion if they died on active duty and their  grave is in a private cemetery marked with a privately purchased headstone or marker.

 **All of these must be true.
-They:**
+They served:**

-- Served after September 7, 1980, **and**
+- After September 7, 1980, **and**
-- Served for a minimum of 24 months of continuous active duty or died on active duty
+- For a minimum of 24 months of continuous active duty or died on active duty

 ### Members of the National Guard or Reserves